-The FAW, in receipt of a fat windfall from the 70,000 crowd (an England match is always lucrative – that’s why they haven’t played us voluntarily for decades), is perfectly content.
-Chief Executive Jonathan Ford announced this week plans to build a £5 million National Football Centre at, of all places, Spytty Park in Newport, sorry I mean the Newport International Sports Village.
-Given that this is the home of fifth-rate English pyramid Judases Newport County, a club that has antipathy to Welsh football as its very founding principle, that’s like holding an Alcoholics Anonymous meeting in a distillery – thus very true to lick-the-boot-that-kicks-it FAW form.
-Their corporate slogan is “Pride.
+The FAW, in receipt of a fat windfall from the 70,000 crowd (an England match is always lucrative – that’s why they haven’t played us voluntarily for decades), is perfectly content. this week Chief Executive Jonathan Ford announced plans to build a £5 million National Football Centre at, of all places, Spytty Park in Newport, sorry I mean the Newport International Sports Village.
+Given that this is the home of fifth-rate English pyramid Judases Newport County, a club that has antipathy to Welsh football as its very founding principle, that’s like holding an Alcoholics Anonymous meeting in a distillery.
+But this is all too typical, the FAW having made licking-the-boot-that-kicks-it into an art form over the years.
+Their current corporate-style slogan is “Pride.
 Passion.
-Belief.” (yes, it includes those fooling-nobody assertive full stops).
-Much more fitting would be “Shame.
+Belief.” (yes, it includes those fooling-nobody assertive full stops) – but much more fitting would be “Shame.
 Torpor.
 Defeat.”

 I will repeat again what I have stated countless times, on this blog and elsewhere: WALES WILL NEVER QUALIFY FOR ANOTHER TOURNAMENT FINAL UNTIL ALL ITS CLUBS PLAY IN ITS OWN PROFESSIONAL LEAGUE.
 I will continue to make this point until there is change, or until the end of eternity – whichever is sooner.